PS5 and Xbox Series X restock coming to Walmart and other retailers

 Two of the holiday season's most anticipated gifts went on sale earlier this month, with Microsoft rolling out its Xbox Series X|S and Sony debuting the PlayStation 5.
 The only problem: actually finding one of the $499 consoles in stock.

 As Black Friday beckons, the devices remain hard to find.
-But there could be some hope for holiday shoppers: Walmart said it will restock its supply of both the PlayStation 5 and Xbox at 9 p.m.
-Eastern time on November 25, while Sony vowed in a tweet that more inventory would arrive at retailers before year-end.
+But there could be some hope for holiday shoppers: Sony vowed in a tweet that more inventory would arrive at retailers before year-end.

 Still, expect the consoles to remain a hot item.
 Demand was so high for the PlayStation 5, which went on sale on November 12, that it caused Walmart's website to slow and show error messages to some shoppers.
 Meanwhile, the Xbox Series X|S , which was released on November 20, was heralded by Microsoft as its "biggest launch in Xbox history."